Ross Leaders Academy

 RELATED News

-Meet Three Members of The 2023-2024 Ross Leaders Academy Cohort
+Meet Three Members of the 2025-2026 Ross Leaders Academy Cohort

-The Ross Leaders Academy (RLA), powered by the Sanger Leadership Center, and sponsored by the Deloitte Foundation, is a year-long leadership development program open to students from across the University of Michigan.
-During the program, fellows collaborate with their...
+The Ross Leaders Academy (RLA), powered by the Sanger Leadership Center and sponsored by the Deloitte Foundation, is a year-long leadership development program open to students across the University of Michigan.
+Through RLA, fellows participate in a dynamic learning...